ccs-amsterdam/r-course-material/tutorials/R-tidy-14-strings.md

 str_view(txt,  "#\\w+")            # matches #hashtags
 ```

-Note, the email address pattern is far from complete, and will match addresses with subdomains, numbers, and many other possibiliteis.
+Note, the email address pattern is far from complete, and will match addresses with subdomains, numbers, and many other possibilities.
 It turns out emails are surprisingly complex to match - but the pattern below should do pretty well for all but the most arcane addresses:

 ``` r
 regex_email = regex("[a-zA-Z0-9_.+-]+@[a-zA-Z0-9-]+\\.[a-zA-Z0-9-.]+")